kedzior-io/astro-cqrs/README.md

 Well, in all of them I was missing something:

-- `MediatR` - a bit of setup + always abstracted a lot in my own wrappers
+- `MediatR` - a bit of setup + always abstracted a lot in my own wrappers.
-- `Wolverine` - it covers a lot more that I need, it uses a lot of dependencies, I could not figure out how to setup the query part.
+- `Wolverine` - it covers a lot more that I need, it uses a lot of dependencies, has an odd way to setup query handler.
-- `FastEndpoints` - its command bus is great but enforces REPR Design Pattern (Request-Endpoint-Response) pattern which I'm not a big fan of.
+- `FastEndpoints` - its command bus is amazing but the whole library enforces REPR Design Pattern (Request-Endpoint-Response) which I'm not a big fan of.
+It also doesn't work for Azure Functions or Blazor.

-So I decided to borrow the best parts from them in order to create a setup free in-process messaging mechanism that wires up easily with Minimal API, Azure Functions, Blazor and MVC (if I get to do it soon enough).
+I decided to borrow the best parts from them in order to create a setup free in-process messaging mechanism that wires up easily with Minimal API, Azure Functions, Blazor and MVC (if I get to do it soon enough).

 It can be seen in production here: [Salarioo.com](https://salarioo.com)